-Interstate 485 Highway Guides
+Interstate 485 North Carolina Guides

 Three years of construction started in March 2019 will add Express toll lanes to a 20 mile stretch of Interstate 485 between I-77 and U.S. 74 on the south side of Charlotte.
 A new interchange will also be built at Weddington Road.1

 |U.S. 29 north & 74 (Wilkinson Boulevard) east at the folded diamond interchange with I-485.
 Interstate 485 leads north directly into its exchange with I-85.
 Photo taken 06/22/05.|

 |Spartanburg is the I-485 northbound control point for its connection to nearby Interstate 85.
 Interstate 485 otherwise serves the northwestern suburbs and the Mountain Island Lake area.
 Photo taken 06/22/05.|